 - standards for accreditation,

 - number of accredited CAB.

-- size of the fields.
+- size of the fields,

+- new fields and complex fields

 - initial evaluation/ re-evaluation,

-- witnessed assessments from the last evaluation.
+- witnessed assessments from the last evaluation,

-- cross frontier accreditation policy and relative arrangements.
+- cross frontier accreditation policy and relative arrangements,

+- Self declaration of new sub-scopes

 It is important to have the opportunity to witness assessments covering all accreditation requirements, particularly in the initial evaluation.
 It may be necessary to perform more witnessing in initial evaluations than in re-evaluations.